Skip to content

 To stop mirroring, open Control Center again and tap Screen Mirroring > Stop Mirroring.
 You can also use AirPlay for audio-only streaming to your TV’s speakers by selecting it in the audio output menu of any music or podcast app.

-#How to Get AirPlay on a Sharp Google TV or Android TV
+#AirPlay on Sharp Google TV and Android TV Models

 Sharp models running Google TV or Android TV don’t have AirPlay built in.
 Here are two reliable options.